Gyges of Lydia: Sending mercenaries to Egypt

-Gyges's extensive alliances with the Carian dynasts allowed him to recruit Carian and Ionian Greek soldiers to send overseas to assist the Egyptian king Psamtik I of the city of Sais, with whom he had established contacts around 662 BC.
+Gyges's extensive alliances with the Carian dynasts allowed him to recruit Carian and Ionian Greek soldiers to send overseas to assist the Egyptian king Psamtik I of the city of Sais, with whom he had established contact around 662 BC.
 With the help of these armed forces, Psamtik I united Egypt under his rule after eliminating the eleven other kinglets with whom he had been co-ruling Lower Egypt following Esarhaddon's and Ashurbanipal's invasions.

 Interpretations of these actions as an alliance between Lydia and Sais against Assyria, however, are inaccurate; Psamtik I's military activities were directed solely against the other local kinglets of Lower Egypt and not against Assyria, although Ashurbanipal disapproved of Psamtik I's actions since he knew he needed these kinglets' support to maintain Assyrian power in Egypt.
-Moreover, not only had the Assyrians risen Sais into preeminence in Egypt after expelling the Saites' Kushite enemies from the country, but the two kings had signed a treaty with each other, and no hostilities between them is recorded.
-Thus Psamtik I and Ashurbanipal had remained allies ever since the former had been put in power with Assyrian military support.
+Moreover, not only had the Assyrians raised Sais to preeminence in Egypt after expelling the Saites' Kushite enemies from the country, but the two kings had signed a treaty with each other, and no hostilities between them are recorded.
+Thus Psamtik I and Ashurbanipal had remained allies since the former had been put in power with Assyrian military support.
 Furthermore, the silence of Assyrian sources concerning Psamtik I's expansion imply there was no hostility, whether overt or covert, between Assyria and Sais during Psamtik I's unification of Egypt under his rule.

 Likewise, Gyges's military support of Psamtik I was not directed against Assyria and is not mentioned as hostile to Assyria or allied with other countries against Assyria in Assyrian records; the Assyrian disapproval of Gyges's support for Psamtik I was primarily motivated by Gyges's refusal to form an alliance with Assyria and his undertaking of these actions independently of Assyria, which the Assyrians interpreted as an act of arrogance, rather than by the support itself.

 Gyges's military support to Psamtik I lasted until 658 BC, at which point he faced an impending Cimmerian invasion.
 The Cimmerians invaded Lydia again in 657 BC, though not much is known about this attack except that Gyges survived it.
 This event is recorded in the Assyrian oracular reports, where it is called a "bad omen" for the "Westland", that is for Lydia.

 Death

 In 644 BC, Lydia faced a third attack by the Cimmerians, led by their king Lygdamis.
 This time, the Lydians were defeated, Sardis was sacked, and Gyges was killed.
 Assyrian records blamed Gyges's defeat and death on his decision to act independently from Assyria by sending troops to Psamtik I, and his ending of diplomacy with Assyria, which the Assyrians interpreted as an act of arrogance.
-He was succeeded by his son Ardys, who resumed diplomatic activity with Assyria and would also have to face the Cimmerians.
+He was succeeded by his son Ardys, who resumed diplomatic relations with Assyria and also had to face the Cimmerians.